Bulletin Polish Acad. Sci. Math.ISSN: 0239-7269(p) 1732-8985(e)

 Recommended format of manuscripts: 12-point type (including references), text width 13.5 cm.

 A summary of not more than 200 words, the 2000 Mathematics Subject Classification and a list of key words and phrases are required.
-Also, the mathematical discipline of the article should be indicated.

 Figures must be prepared in electronic form, suitable for direct reproduction.
 The use of very thin lines should be avoided.